-The Child Support Guideline Tables are used to determine the amount the payor parent must pay to the primary caregiver parent based on the number of children and the payor parent’s Guideline Income.
+The Child Support Guideline Tables are used to determine the amount the payor parent must pay to the primary caregiver parent based on the number of children and the payor parent’s income.

-The payor parent may be required to pay a share of the following additional expenses:
+In addition to standard support payments, the payor parent may be required to pay a share of the following additional extraordinary expenses:

 Other rules for calculating child support may be triggered in special situations.
 For example: